Sweet treats for your cariad?

 Extra butter for greasing

-2. Roll your dough out on a floured surface until it’s about half a centimetre thick and then cut circles out using a cutter.
-Welsh cakes normally have a frilly edge and though I normally use a cutter which is about 4inches in diameter, but for St Dwynwen’s day I’ve used a heart shaped cutter.
+Roll your dough out on a floured surface until it’s about half a centimetre thick and then cut circles out using a cutter.
+Welsh cakes normally have a frilly edge and though I normally use a cutter which is about 4inches in diameter, this time I will be using one which is 3 1/16th inch (sorry, I can’t type fractions!) because you can make extra cakes that way which is good if you have lots of people eating them and you only have one egg left!
+Made with a normal sized cutter this recipe makes about 8 cakes.

-3. When your dough is made and your cakes are cut, grease your griddle and fry each cake for two or three minutes on each side until they are golden brown, though they taste fine if they go a little darker.
-Flipping a circle is easy, but go very gently with a non traditional shape or they will fall apart.
+When your dough is made and your cakes are cut, grease your griddle and fry each cake for two or three minutes on each side until they are golden brown, though they taste fine if they go a little darker.

 I like my cakes pretty much straight off the griddle with a cup of tea while they are still hot and buttery, but they will last a few days in an airtight tin.
 In university, my housemate’s Mamgu made us enough to fill a 5kg cake tin and we lived off those for weeks.
 They got a little stale but they were fine washed down with tea!